DDorch/codium-devcontainer/README.md

 - Devcontainer: Build & Run — builds an image and runs a container mounting your folder.
 - Devcontainer: Add Dockerfile Template — scaffolds a Dockerfile into `.devcontainer/Dockerfile`.
 - Devcontainer: Open Folder in Devcontainer (SSH) — builds an SSH-enabled image from the template, runs the container, configures keys, and opens the folder via Remote SSH.
+- Remote Indicator menu entries — in the bottom-left Remote menu:
+  - Open Devcontainer Configuration
+  - Reopen in Devcontainer

 ## Prerequisites
 - Docker installed and daemon running.